eunomia-bpf/eunomia-bpf/README.md

 An prometheus and OpenTelemetry exporter for custom eBPF metrics, written in async rust: [eunomia-exporter](eunomia-exporter)

-You can compile it or
+You can compile it or download from [release](https://github.com/eunomia-bpf/eunomia-bpf/releases/)

 #### example